What is self-service signup for Azure Active Directory?

-- AllowEmailVerifiedUsers controls whether a user can create or join an unmanaged directory.
-If you set that parameter to $false, no email-verified users can join the directory.
+- AllowEmailVerifiedUsers controls whether a user can create or join a directory.
+If you set that parameter to $false, no email-verified user can join the directory.

-AllowAdHocSubscriptions controls the ability for users to perform self-service signup.
-If you set that parameter to $false, no users can perform self-service signup.
+- AllowAdHocSubscriptions controls the ability for users to perform self-service signup.
+If you set that parameter to $false, no user can perform self-service signup.

 Flow and PowerApps trial signups are not controlled by the AllowAdHocSubscriptions setting.
 For more information, see the following articles: